digitalmediabremen/arche_scriptures-documentation/README.md

 For cases in which the reading process needs to have a higher level of confidence, redundance of data should be implemented, but that would required a much greater ammount of space for the same ammount of information.

-## Installation

-The installation concept proposes to incorporate the pragmatic failures of the research as an audible experience of

-### Initial installation sketches
+## Initial installation sketches

-### Master Project Exhibition - Dauerwelle
+## Master Project Exhibition - Dauerwelle

 ![](/website/P1022200_v2.JPG)